jdoleary/Spellmasons/docs/TasksCurrent.md

 ### 2022-04-01 Brad/Jake playtest
 - Menu:
-    - Bug: Cannot access menu in upgrade screen via the escape key
-    - Bug: Quick link keeps adding url over and over if you keep clicking it
-        - it's also confusing for brad.
-Needs much help
     - Bug: you can end your turn while you're still moving
-    - Add resume button
 - Bug: Upgrade picker remained active with no cards in it, preventing me from clicking on the menu button which was behind it

-- Brad: escape desect all / change menu to a button at the top
 - **Jake: Either line of sight for preset range for spells.**
     - Add Line of sight with spells
 - pathing: If click inside poly try nearest corner as well as horizontal and vertical